Inflect logo

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Ireland offers specific tax benefits for data center operators.
-A key advantage is an exemption from the standard 6% sales tax on the purchase of qualifying data center equipment, which significantly lowers capital expenditure.
+Tax Advantage For Data Centers: Ireland offers a significant tax incentive with an exemption from the standard 6% sales tax on the purchase of qualifying data center equipment.
+This can substantially lower the total cost of ownership for large-scale hardware deployments.

 Natural Disaster Risk